Xilinx/Containerization/README.md

 ![Pull Image 2](doc/pull2.png)

-7. If steps go well, you should see Containter Pull Response pop window with `{ "status": "Pull successfully scheduled" }`.
+7. If steps go well, you should see Container Pull Response pop window with `{ "status": "Pull successfully scheduled" }`.
 You can also check pulling status by clicking `History` under app menu.

-8. After pulling compelted, click your new application to launch the job.
+8. After pulling completed, click your new application to launch the job.

 ![Launch app](doc/launch.png)